jems-io/js-di/README.md

 #### Servicing Strategies

-You can specify the servicing strategy for the bind, allowing you activate and serve the type of object in a different way depending on your needs.
+You can specify the servicing strategy for the bind, allowing you activate and serve the type or object in different ways depending on your needs.

 The available servicing strategies are: